ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Terraform CLI defines the following OPTIONAL arguments for variable declarations: default - A default value which then makes the variable optional. type - This argument specifies what value types are accepted for the variable. description - This specifies the input variable's documentation. validation - A block to define validation rules, usually in addition to type constraints. sensitive - Limits Terraform UI output when the variable is used in configuration. nullable - Specify if the variable can be null within the module.
 Reference https://www.terraform.io/docs/language/values/variables.html

 #### Q40.
-When using a module block to reference a module stored on the public Terraform Module Registry such as:

-- [ ] A. How do you specify version 1.0.0?
+When using a module block to reference a module stored on the public Terraform Module Registry such as: How do you specify version 1.0.0?

-- [ ] B. Modules stored on the public Terraform Module Registry do not support versioning
+- [ ] A. Modules stored on the public Terraform Module Registry do not support versioning
-- [x] C. Append ?ref=v1.0.0 argument to the source path
+- [x] B. Append ?ref=v1.0.0 argument to the source path
-- [ ] D. Add version = "1.0.0" attribute to module block
+- [ ] C. Add version = "1.0.0" attribute to module block
-- [ ] E. Nothing modules stored on the public Terraform Module Registry always default to version 1.0.0.
+- [ ] D. Nothing modules stored on the public Terraform Module Registry always default to version 1.0.0.

 >